DilanUse/Design-Patterns-Overview-With-Typescript/README.md

 # Design-Patterns-Overview-With-Typescript
-This is the repository for my code-kata from the Pluralsight course Design Patterns Overview.
+This is the repository for my code-kata from the Pluralsight course [*Design Patterns Overview*](https://app.pluralsight.com/library/courses/design-patterns-overview).